What to do if…

 Important reassurance

-Overwhelm after a death can look extreme—panic, numbness, anger, confusion, not eating, not sleeping.
-This does not mean your parent is “failing” or that you’re doing it wrong.
-The goal today is not to make grief go away; it’s to keep them safe, supported, and not alone while professional and bereavement supports connect.
+Overwhelm after a death can look frightening: panic, numbness, anger, confusion, crying, not eating, and not sleeping can all happen.
+This does not mean your parent is failing or that you have to solve everything.
+Today’s aim is to keep them safe, supported, and not alone while the right help connects.

 Scope note

-This is first steps only for the first hours/days when a surviving parent is not coping after a death.
-Later decisions may need specialist bereavement, medical, mental health, and practical support.
+These are first steps for the first hours or days when a surviving parent is overwhelmed after a death.
+Later decisions may need specialist bereavement, medical, mental health, social care, financial, or legal help.

 Important note

-This is general information, not medical or legal advice.
+This is general information, not medical, legal, financial, therapeutic, or professional advice.
 If you think there is immediate danger, call 999.
-If you’re unsure, it’s still appropriate to seek urgent NHS advice via 111 or your GP.
+If you are unsure, it is still appropriate to seek urgent help.

 Additional Resources